-Yet whilst past focuses have been on negative experiences and minimizing distress, recent concepts have led to the consideration of positive factors and the development of various positive welfare measures.
+Yet whilst past focuses have been on negative experiences and minimising distress, recent concepts have led to the consideration of positive factors and the development of various positive welfare measures.
 This encourages the management of animals to promote positive experiences and mental states.
 The model of the Five Domains of Potential Welfare Compromise has evolved since its original development and illustrates how compromises in an animal’s nutrition, environment, health and behavior can all impact upon its mental state.
 These five domains may overlap and have combined effects on the overall welfare status of an individual animal and thus The ‘Five Domains’ concept can serve to offer a useful framework for the broad assessment of animal welfare.

 A positive affective state arising from the presence of positive experiences and sensations, with the avoidance of, or minimal, negative experiences, is therefore important to safeguard and ensure good animal welfare and this can be achieved when the physical (nutritional, environmental, health and behavioral) as well as psychological needs are addressed (Mellor 2013, Portas 2013).
-Although an individual’s mental state and hence it’s welfare can vary from one point in time to the next as the different sensations it may experience during its lifetime change.
-(Mellor 2013, Portas 2013).
-Thus, it is the complex interactions between each of the five domains that, in combination, may determine an animal’s overall welfare status.
+Although an individual’s mental state and hence its welfare can vary from one point in time to the next as the different sensations it may experience during its lifetime change.
+(Mellor 2013, Portas 2013), thus, it is the complex interactions between each of the five domains that, in combination, may determine an animal’s overall welfare status.